 Furbies

-These interactive toys were hugely popular in the ’90s, with their chirping and blinking eyes captivating children.
-Now, they’re seen as creepy, outdated toys that look like something out of a dystopian sci-fi flick.
+These interactive toys were immensely popular in the ’90s (with chirping and blinking eyes that mesmerized children).
+Today, they are littered in nostalgia as creepy, obsolete toys that look like something out of a dystopian sci-fi film.

 Tamagotchis